CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 - Semi-private: for clients who paid for the API.
 - Public: for everyone on the web (but may or may not need an account to use).

-#### Architecture styles of API:

-- Single purpose: API that gives a direct and specific service.
-- Aggregated API: one API as a wrapper for multiple APIs.
-- Web services API: bunch of APIs working together to form a whole app.

 #### Basic structure of REST API

 Let’s say you’re trying to find videos about Batman on Youtube.
 You open up Youtube, type “Batman” into a search field, hit enter, and you see a list of videos about Batman.
 A REST API works in a similar way.
 You search for something, and you get a list of results back from the service you’re requesting from.